Writing a macOS Finder "action" extension with Swift 6 concurrency

 // Tell the dispatch group that we're starting a new piece of work

-// (you can also think of this as increasing a reference counter)
+// (you can also think of this as incrementing a reference counter)

 dispatchGroup.enter()

-// In my case, I need to operate on mutliple UTTypes, so rather than repeat all this code
+// In my case, I need to operate on multiple UTTypes, so rather than repeat all this code

 // for ~20 types of archive, I just grab the UTType of the incoming NSItemProvider and